 UM virtual convocation celebrates Rady Faculty Class of 2020

-Instead of crossing the stage at a typical graduation ceremony, Rady Faculty of Health Sciences students participated in an unprecedented UM virtual convocation yesterday –and had the opportunity to view the celebration alongside family and friends on their digital devices.
+Instead of crossing the stage at a typical graduation ceremony, Rady Faculty of Health Sciences students participated in an unprecedented UM virtual convocation – and had the opportunity to view the celebration alongside family and friends on their digital devices.

 When the students began their Rady Faculty programs, they never expected this is how they’d mark the end of their academic journeys.
 While convocation was moved online because of the COVID-19 pandemic, the satisfaction and elation of accomplishing what they set out to do remained unchanged.